d1r7b46/webapp90days/README.md

       - Read & take notes: https://cheatsheetseries.owasp.org/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.html
       - Read & take notes: https://portswigger.net/web-security/sql-injection#how-to-prevent-sql-injection
       - Read to understand the "Validate All Input" section found here: https://learn.microsoft.com/en-us/sql/relational-databases/security/sql-injection?view=sql-server-ver16
+      - Make and use 10-20 physical or digital flashcards, focusing on vocab and key concepts
    - Kinaesthetic
       - Learn the code in the following, create some code that would be susceptible and seek out: https://bobby-tables.com/plsql
 7. Day 9-14: Practice SQL injection on vulnerable web applications and in labs